 - A significant illness or accident affecting you over time

 - Bereavement – death of a close relative or significant other

-Such circumstances are described as ‘mitigating circumstances’.
+Events like these are described as ‘mitigating circumstances'.

-Where can I get advice on the Mitigating Circumstances process?
+Where can I get advice on the mitigating circumstances process?

 What if I don’t have evidence to substantiate my case?